BP is backing off its ambitious Liberty development on Alaska’s North Slope.

-In November 2010, however, BP announced it was suspending construction pending an engineering review, and the rig has stood idle at Endicott since then.
+In November 2010, however, BP announced it was suspending construction pending an engineering review, and a specially designed drilling rig has stood idle at Endicott since then.

-She said the process leading up to the decision included “a detailed 18-month review of the rig systems, an analysis of the project’s risk and economics, and an assessment of the evolving regulatory framework.”
+Patience said the process leading up to today’s announcement included “a detailed 18-month review of the rig systems, an analysis of the project’s risk and economics, and an assessment of the evolving regulatory framework.”

 BP now believes the Liberty project would cost “at least double” the original estimate of $1.5 billion.